A Manual of Religious Belief: Commentary on the religious beliefs expressed

 The paternal affection and that of the son for the father are expressed in the terms "Dear Son and Dear Father".
-The religious views expressed are more relaxed than rigid Scottish Calvinism and have been compared to Arminianism, named for the 17th century theologian, Jacobus Arminius, of the University of Leyden.
+The religious views expressed are more relaxed than rigid Scottish Calvinism and have been compared to Arminianism, named for the 17th-century theologian, Jacobus Arminius, of the University of Leyden.
 John Calvin insisted on salvation by grace alone whilst Arminians emphasised God's mercy and the freedom of Will, proposing that salvation might be conditional upon an individual good works in life, and that grace can be resisted and lost, that Christ died for all men.
-The 'Auld Licht' orthodox Presbyterians frequently used the term 'Arminian' as a criticism of the more liberal views of the 'New Licht' ministers such as William Dalrymple who Robert Burns mentions in "The Kirk's Alarm":
+The "Auld Licht" orthodox Presbyterians frequently used the term "Arminian" as a criticism of the more liberal views of the 'New Licht' ministers such as William Dalrymple whom Robert Burns mentions in "The Kirk's Alarm":